vinayaksh42/singlefileapproach/README.md

 "build": "npm run build:es && npm run build:lib",

-//Runs gulpfile, scaffolding scripts and build command "publish": "npm run generate && npm run icon:generate && npm run build"
+//Runs gulpfile, scaffolding scripts and build command "publish": "npm run generate && npm run icon:generate && npm run build",

+//For testing in TypeScript
+"test:ts": "npm run publish && cd ./typescript-test-project && yarn install && npm run start",

+//For testing in JavaScript
+"test:js": "npm run publish && cd ./javascript-test-project && yarn install && npm run start"
 ```

 ## Explanation of building process:
 1. GulpFile fetches icons from 'Eos-Icons' npm package and places them in a folder named: 'svg'.
 2. The scripts use the content of SVG files for scaffolding TypeScript React components in src/icon.
 3. The script also produces a common index.ts file which exports all the icons.
-4. The entery script creates the enter point for all the components in the root of the directory.
-5. Finally the build command builds all the files in es and cjs format in lib and es respectively.
+4. Finally the build command builds all the files in es and cjs format in lib and es respectively.
-6. semantic release is setup in this repo and a commit containing "fix", "feat" or "perf" publishes the package on npm. (semantic naming can be modified)
+5. semantic release is setup in this repo and a commit containing "fix", "feat" or "perf" publishes the package on npm. (semantic naming can be modified)